MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Gas

-As with other blockchains, [gas](https://www.investopedia.com/terms/g/gas-ethereum.asp) refers to the cost of a transaction but not the currency.
-Transaction fees are calculated as gas * gas_price.
-In Sui, the currency is eponymous: SUI
+[Gas](https://ethereum.org/en/developers/docs/gas/) refers to the computational effort required for executing operations on the Sui network.
+In Sui, gas is paid with the network's native currency SUI.
+The cost of executing a transaction in SUI units is referred to as the transaction fee.

 ### Genesis